Duac (Clindamycin And Benzoyl Peroxide)

 How It Works

-The gel contains clindamycin, an antibiotic that prevents the growth of bacteria involved in acne, and benzoyl peroxide, which reduces comedones (blackheads and whiteheads), kills acne-causing bacteria, and makes the skin less oily.
+Clindamycin is an antibiotic that inhibits the growth of bacteria involved in acne, while benzoyl peroxide reduces comedones and decreases skin oiliness.

 How to Take Duac